SayBender/Nemo/README.md

 ![NEMO](.github/nemo.png)
 The Nemo wildfire smoke detection benchmark is a pretrained model based on Facebook AI's DETR that aims to detect wildfire in the early stages; incipient and growth stage.
 This model is created for object detection.
 It has a CNN backbone along with encoder-decoder transformers.
 It also uses a loss function for bipartite matching.
 Because of its architecture, it is a much simpler approach.
 It is trained using 2848 unique smoke images.
 The validation dataset included 174 smoke images as well.

-The Nemo model ran with 5 queries, 6 layers, and 30 epochs.
+The Nemo model ran with 5 queries, 6 layers, and 200 epochs.
 The results are as follows:

-(initial results based on 30 epochs - to be updated)
+Preliminary results evaluated on 75 images containing fire at incipient stage (first 15 minutes- this is a very challenging test set)
 <table>
   <thead>
     <tr style="text-align: right;">